nkoech/landrest/README.md

 LANDREST Tool
 ====================

 LANDREST is a land degradation model that can be used to spatially identify locations in an area of interest that are in risk of being degraded.
-It represents interactions between biophysical and socio-economic factors that contribute to degradation.

-It was developed to run as an ArcGIS tool based on the ModelBuilder concepts.
+It run as an ArcGIS tool based on the ModelBuilder concepts.
 The general structure behind it is inspired by the CORINE model with variables derived using the USLE.
-It is flexible enough to accommodate more variables beyond the number and types it was initially designed to handle.

-The LANDREST version 0.1 has been thoroughly tested using spatial data captured in Babati district, Tanzania.
-It offers the following products to address soil degradation:
+LANDREST offers the following products to address soil degradation:

 * **Potential soil erosion risk (PSER):** This is the typical vulnerability of the soil to water erosion without taking into account vegetation cover or land use.
 * **Actual soil erosion risk (ASER):** Current risk of erosion under the present land use and vegetation cover conditions.